Biden makes new pledges to Pacific island leaders as China's influence grows | Law-Order

 Biden hosted an inaugural summit of 14 Pacific island nations a year ago and was to meet them again in Papua New Guinea in May.
 That meeting was scrapped when a U.S. debt- ceiling crisis forced Biden to cut short an Asia trip.
 Last year, his administration pledged to help islanders fend off China's "economic coercion" and a joint declaration resolved to strengthen their partnership, saying they shared a vision for a region where "democracy will be able to flourish."

-Biden said recognizing the Cook Islands and Niue as sovereign and independent states would "enable us to expand the scope of this enduring partnership as we seek to tackle the challenges that matter most to our peoples' lives."
+Biden said recognizing the Cook Islands and Niue would "enable us to expand the scope of this enduring partnership as we seek to tackle the challenges that matter most to our peoples' lives."
 He highlighted a personal link to the region - an uncle killed in World War Two after crash landing off the coast of Papua New Guinea.
 He said the summit, as then, was "to build a better world."

 SOME SKIP SUMMIT Representatives of all 18 PIF members attended the summit, but not all at leader level.